 Our dedicated parent mentor works diligently to help each parent in our Rising Hope Academy family.
 She assists parents in areas such as making medical appointments, applying for various development programs, or locating specialists for the particular needs of our students.
-She also assists our parents with their own needs, ranging from transportation assistance to mental health services for help overcoming their own trauma from the crises they have experienced.
+She also assists our parents with their own needs, ranging from transportation assistance, to mental health services for help overcoming their own traumas they have experienced.
 Parent stability is crucial for long-term family healing, so we make it a priority to support them.

 Teach the Tools to Overcome Trauma

-Many of our students are grade levels behind due to the impact of the trauma they have experienced.
-In fact,
+Many of our students are grade levels behind their peers, due to the impact of the trauma they have experienced.